CDC-DNPAO/CDCAnthro/README.md

 mod_waz, mod_haz, mod_bmiz: modified z-scores

-bmip and bmiz: These are based on the LMS-method for children without obesity and the 'extended' method for children with obesity.
-See the Wei et al. reference for the 'extended' method which is based on modeling high BMIs as a half-normal distribution.
+bmip and bmiz: These are based on the LMS method for children without obesity and the 'extended' method for children with obesity.
+See the Wei et al. reference for the 'extended' method, which is based on modeling high BMIs as a half-normal distribution.

-bmip95: BMI expressed as percentage of 95th percentile, 120 percent is lower threshold for severe obeseity
+bmip95: BMI expressed as a percentage of 95th percentile, 120 percent is the lower threshold for severe obesity

-if 'all = TRUE', then output other BMI metrics describe in Wei et al. paper.
-Default is FALSE.
+If  'all = TRUE', the output contains other BMI metrics described in Freedman et al. paper.
+The default is FALSE.
 These express BMI as distance or percent distance from the median.
-If percent of the median is desired, 100 can be added to the values.
+If the percent of the median is desired, 100 can be added to the values.

 Reference data are the merged LMS data files at https://www.cdc.gov/growthcharts/percentile_data_files.htm